LeoLeBras/react-native-redux-starter-kit/README.md

 # react-native-starter-kit
-A starter kit for bulding effective react native mobile app.
+A starter kit for building native apps using react

 ## Requirements
 - Xcode